View Transitions API: Smooth DOM Animations in JavaScript

-The View Transitions API lets you animate smoothly between two DOM states — or between pages in a single-page app — without manually orchestrating before/after screenshots.
+The View Transitions API lets you animate smoothly between two DOM states — or between pages in a single-page app — without manually orchestrating before-and-after screenshots.
 The browser handles the heavy lifting: it captures the old state, applies your CSS, and animates the change.

 It started as a Chrome-only API for same-document transitions but has since expanded to cover cross-document navigations and gained broader browser support.

-Checking Support
+Checking support

 if (document.startViewTransition) {